cproctor/cookbook/README.md

 ## Usage

-Recipes are imported via YAML files--see examples in `recipe_sources` for the format.
-You imported all the recipes during installation with `import_recipes`; individual recipes can be imported with `import_recipe`.
+Recipes are imported via YAML files storied in `recipe_sources`.
+You imported the built-in the recipes during installation with `import_recipes`.
+Individual recipes can later be imported with `import_recipe`.

 List all the recipes (add `--help` to see options you can use to filter the view):